Gathr-ly/Gathr-ly/README.md

 **Required Must-have Stories**

-* Login/Sign Up page - User logs in to app if they have an account, otherwise they will sign up for an account.
+(DONE)  Login/Sign Up page - User logs in to app if they have an account, otherwise they will sign up for an account.
 * Add a friend - user can add a friend to contact list
 * Invite a friend using a code
 * User can add availability